SM-Type/OctopusProject/README.md

 > Currently, downloaded OT data poses a problem with setting enable/disable.
 This means that all OT features are defined on the text frame, but all are inactive and cannot be activated on the interface side.
 This issue needs to be fixed.

 ## In progress
 - Reconstruction of the HardWrap Panel.
-For technical reasons, we need to consider the application of this tool and how to separate it in the case of program operation in a local mode.
-In the global (currently available) mode all columns contain the same text.
-In the local mode it would be possible to use different texts in different columns.
+For technical reasons, we need to consider the application of this tool and how to separate it in the case of program operation in Individual mode.
+In the Group  (currently available) mode all columns contain the same text.
+In the Individual mode it would be possible to use different texts in different columns.
 - Using text formatting settings in columns, such as font size, spacing, etc.
 - Adding text composition functionality in the column (left, center, right).